hkumar30/SparkyAi/README.md

 - Advanced analytics: Track writing improvement over time
 - Mobile app version for iOS and Android
 - Integration with educational platforms and LMS
+- Enhanced NLP capabilities for more tailored feedback

 ## Contributing